changyiyen/minihomelib/README.md

 ## Dependencies

-minihomelib is a [Flask](https://pypi.org/project/Flask/) app, and was developed on Python 3.
-Database handling uses YAML.
+minihomelib is a [Flask](https://palletsprojects.com/p/flask/) app, and was developed on Python 3.
+Database handling uses [PyYAML](https://pyyaml.org/).
 [ISBNlib](https://pypi.org/project/isbnlib/) is recommended for ISBN validation and metadata retrieval, but is not strictly required.

 ```shell
 pip3 install Flask pyyaml